fortio/safecast/README.md

 Safecast allows you to safely convert between numeric types in Go and return errors (or panic when using the `Must*` variants) when the cast would result in a loss of precision, range or sign.

 See https://pkg.go.dev/fortio.org/safecast for docs and example.
+This is usable from any go with generics (1.18 or later) though our CI uses the latest go.

 Idea: @ccoVeille see https://github.com/ccoVeille/go-safecast for an different style API and implementation.